yiisoft/assets/docs/assetbundles.md

 ## Defining asset

+In order to define your own asset, create a class extended from `Asset` and define any of the options below.

 | Name | Type | Description | Value Default |
 |:----:|:----:|:-----------:|:-------------:|
 |`$basePath`|`string/null`| The web public directory that contains the asset files in this bundle| `null`|